How to Get SEO and Paid Search Working Together

 Paid Search vs. SEO: A Metaphor

-Both channels deliver plenty of benefits while providing unique strengths:
+Both channels deliver plenty of unique benefits while requiring different resources.

 Paid Search